snorwin/argocd-operator-extension/README.md

  ### Environment Variables
  - `HELM_DIRECTORY` - directory of the Helm chart in the container
  - `HELM_DRIVER` - helm storage driver.
 It can be set to one of the values: `configmap`, `secret`, `memory` (default value: `secret`)
+ - `HELM_MAX_HISTORY` - limit the maximum number of revisions saved per helm release (default: 10).
+Use 0 for no limit.
  - `CLUSTER_ARGOCD_NAMESPACEDNAMES` - comma separated list of NamespacedNames (`namespace/name`) of Argo CD instances which run in cluster mode

  ## Compatibility